Ryanair Holdings plc – Annual report – 31 March 2021

-Ryanair is exposed to Brexit-related risks and uncertainties, as approximately 21% of revenue in fiscal year 2020 came from operations in the U.K., although this was offset somewhat by approximately 16% of Ryanair’s non-fuel costs in fiscal year 2020 which were related to operations in the U.K.
+Ryanair is exposed to Brexit-related risks and uncertainties, as approximately 15% of revenue in fiscal year 2021 came from operations in the U.K., although this was offset somewhat by approximately 13% of Ryanair’s non-fuel costs in fiscal year 2021 which were related to operations in the U.K.

 Brexit has caused, and may continue to cause, both significant volatility in global stock markets and currency exchange rate fluctuations, as well as create significant uncertainty among U.K. businesses and investors.
-In particular, the pound sterling has lost approximately 16% and 14% of its value against the U.S. Dollar and the euro respectively since the Referendum.
+In particular, to June 30 2021, the pound sterling had lost approximately 7% and 11% of its value against the U.S. Dollar and the euro respectively since the Referendum.
 Further, the Bank of England and other observers have warned of a significant probability of a Brexit-related recession in the U.K., which may be further impacted by the negative economic effects of the Covid-19 pandemic.
 The Company earns a significant portion of its revenues in pounds sterling, and any significant decline in the value of the pound and/or recession in the U.K. would materially impact its financial condition and results of operations.
-For the remainder of fiscal year 2021, taking account of timing differences between the receipt of sterling denominated revenues and the payment of sterling denominated costs, Ryanair estimates that every 1 pence sterling movement in the €/£ exchange rate will impact income by approximately €8 million.
-For additional information, please see “––Currency fluctuations affect the Company’s results” above.
+For the remainder of fiscal year 2022, taking account of timing differences between the receipt of sterling denominated revenues and the payment of sterling denominated costs, Ryanair estimates that every 1 pence sterling movement in the €/£ exchange rate will impact income by approximately €1 million.
+For additional information, please see “––Currency fluctuations affect the Company’s results”.

 Currency fluctuations affect the Company’s results.
-Although Ryanair is headquartered in Ireland, a significant portion of its operations are conducted in the U.K. Consequently, the Group has significant operating revenues and operating expenses, as well as assets and liabilities, denominated in U.K. pounds sterling.
+Although the Company is headquartered in Ireland, a significant portion of its operations are conducted in the U.K. Consequently, the Group has significant operating revenues and operating expenses, as well as assets and liabilities, denominated in U.K. pounds sterling.
 In addition, fuel, aircraft, insurance, aircraft leases and some maintenance obligations are denominated in U.S. dollars.
 Ryanair’s operations and financial performance can therefore be significantly affected by fluctuations in the values of the U.K. pound sterling and the U.S. dollar.
 Ryanair is particularly vulnerable to direct exchange rate risks between the euro and the U.S. dollar because a significant portion of its operating costs are incurred in U.S. dollars and substantially none of its revenues are denominated in U.S. dollars.

 Although the Company engages in foreign currency hedging transactions between the euro and the U.S. dollar and, from time to time, between the euro and the U.K. pound sterling, hedging activities are not expected to eliminate currency risks.
 See “Item 11.
 Quantitative and Qualitative Disclosures About Market Risk.”